OpenF2/F2/docs/src/container-development.md

 ### Namespacing CSS

-As discussed in [Developing F2 Containers: F2 ContainerID](#f2-containerid), to develop a F2 container, you need a unique identifier called an ContainerID.
+As discussed in [Developing F2 Containers: F2 ContainerID](#f2-containerid), to develop an F2 container, you need a unique identifier called an ContainerID.
 This ContainerID will be unique to your container across the entire open financial framework ecosystem.
 The format of the ContainerID looks like this: `com_container_companyName_appName`, where the `companyName` "namespace" is your company name and `appName` is the name of your app.

 To avoid styling conflicts or other display issues related to app-provided style sheets, App Developers [must namespace their CSS selectors](app-development.html#namespacing-css).
 While there are strict rules for App Developers, the same rules apply to Container Developers.
 This is especially true when implementing _mutliple containers_.